REVISED: Tuesday, October 15, 2024

-Haskell currying and partial application.
+Haskell currying and partial function application.

 I. HASKELL CURRYING